What is an AS IS Provision?

 It’s important for home buyers to understand the “AS IS” provision.
-Each local market is different and how the AS IS provision is written into the real estate contract to purchase (or Sales Agreement) is a very important provision for buyers to understand.
+Each local real estate market is different.
+How the AS IS provision is written into the real estate contract to purchase (or Sales Agreement) is a very important provision for buyers to understand.

 ” ‘As Is’ denotes that the seller is selling, and the buyer is buying an item in whatever condition it presently exists, and that the buyer is accepting the item “with all faults”, whether or not immediately apparent.
 This is the classic buyer beware situation, where the careful buyer should take the time to examine the item before accepting it, or obtain expert advice.” ~~ Wikipedia